AdaCore/spark2014/lrm/source/packages.rst

      the unit declaring the state abstraction is strictly more visible than the unit containing the declaration; and

-   * require a ``limited_with_clause``, naming the unit containing the declaration, on the unit which declares the specific state abstraction named in the Part_Of indicator associated with the declaration.
+   * require a ``limited_with_clause`` on the unit which declares the specific state abstraction named in the Part_Of indicator associated with the declaration.[This rule is checked as part of checking the Part_Of aspect.]
-     [It follows from the visibility rules that the unit containing the Part_Of indicator must name the unit declaring the specific state abstraction in a ``with_clause`` or ``limited_with_clause``.
-This facilitates the checking of the presence of the complementary required ``limited_with_clause``.]

 #.
 Each item of hidden state declared in the private part of a unit shall have
    a Part_Of indicator associated with the declaration which denotes a